EthanHalprin/TableView-DataSource-On-Server/README.md

 # TableView-DataSource-On-Server
-Table View who gets it data source and thumbnails from the Web
+Table View who gets its data source and thumbnails from the Web

  ![screenshot](/Simulatorscreen1.png)